17nak1/pomp/README.md

 ## pomp:
-An R package for statistical inference on partially observed Markov processes
+An R package for statistical inference on partially observed Markov processes.

 ## mif2:
 Maximum likelihood by iterated filtering